 - Posts: 3025

 - Joined: 25 Jan 2020

-The requests for more money will go on repeatedly and, each time money is paid to the scammer, the scammer may then ask for a larger sum of money the next time as the scam progresses.
-However, each time the scammer will also promise the victim that this time it will be the final request for money and that the only thing standing in the way of concluding the transaction is the last amount of money which still needs to be paid in advance by the victim.
-Of course this is never the case because it is a scam and there is no real transaction or money in existence that will ever be sent to the victim by the scammer.
+The requests for additional payments will go on repeatedly and, each time money is paid to the scammer, the scammer will often ask for a larger sum of money the next time.
+However, each time more money is paid, the scammer will promise the victim that this will be the final request for money and that the only thing standing in the way of concluding the transaction is payment of this last amount of money paid in advance by the victim.
+Of course the payment requests never end because it is just a scam and there is no real money that will ever be sent back to the victim by the scammer.

-Scam victims also hope that the transaction will conclude very soon and that whatever has been promised by the scammer to the victim will soon be achieved and thus compensate for whatever money has been sacrificed by the victim in advance.
-And in all cases, no matter what the scammer is offering to the victim, it will be made to appear to be more valuable than what the victim is being asked to provide to the scammer.
-So there will always be a perceived gain on behalf of the victim, which always makes the offer appear to be worth pursuing, no matter how much the victim is asked to pay in advance to complete the transaction.
+Scam victims also have hope that the transaction will conclude very soon and that whatever has been promised to them by the scammer will soon be achieved by the victim.
+Thus, the victim expects to be compensated for whatever money has been sacrificed by the victim when the transaction concludes.
+And in all cases, no matter how much the scammer is asking the victim pay, it will appear that the victim will be compensated later with a greater amount than what is to be paid in advance to the scammer.
+So there is always a perceived gain to be made by the victim later, which always makes the offer appear to be worth pursuing, no matter how much the victim is asked to pay in advance to the scammer to complete the transaction.